bgilmour/project16-100days-HotProspects/README.md

 In challenge 2 we were required to change the storage location from UserDefaults to the document directory.

-CHallenge 3 required us to add an action sheet to allow the user to choose whether to order prospects either by name or most recent addition.
+Challenge 3 required us to add an action sheet to allow the user to choose whether to order prospects either by name or most recent addition.